amitsingh-007/next-release-tag/readme.md

 ```

 ## Templating System

+### Tag prefix

+This action supports a tag prefix which can be wildcard as well and is prepended to the final release tag.
+This prefix is also used to fetch the last release based on which new release tag is created.
+It supports following values:

+- You cannot pass value containing tag templates.
+Those are reserved characters.
+Check the [Templating System](https://github.com/amitsingh-007/next-release-tag#templating-system) section for more information.
+- Pass `''` to create the release tag without any prefix.
+Pass any string.
+This will fetch the latest tag and prepend the specified prefix.
+- Pass a prefix with `*` to use a wildcard.
+Only a single prefix wildcard is supported (e.g., `v-*`).
+This will fetch the latest tag matching the given wildcard, and the resulting tag will be prepended without the wildcard (e.g., `v-<tag>`).

+### Tag template

 This action supports a flexible templating system with a few constraints.
 Users must pass the `tag_template` option in the action, and the action will fill in the corresponding values based on the template to generate a new release tag.
 The following are the rules and constraints: